When you buy a product through a link on our site, we may earn a commission. Learn More.

 The EcoZoom Versa Portable Wood Burning Camp Stove is extremely durable, energy-efficient, and long-lasting.
 The stove uses charcoal, wood, or solid biomass as fuel.
 It can be used for hiking, outdoor camping, or for emergency preparedness.
 The totally-insulated vertical combustion will force gas to mix with the flames.
 This leads to fewer harmful emissions while still boasting fuel efficiency.
 You need less fuel to increase the amount of time you can cook, and you don’t have to deal with smoke in your face.

 It’s a well-built stove and it stays in place exactly where you want it.
 You won’t have to worry about falling, tipping, or any unexpected accidents.
-Both the interior and exterior parts are easy to maintain and clean.
+Both the interior and exterior parts of this camp stove are easy to maintain and clean.
 It’s an eco-friendly outdoor cooking option since it doesn’t need a lot of wood to cook a meal.
 The universal stovetop fits your camp cooking sets, stainless steel pots, or cast iron cookware easily.
 No gas, propane, or electricity is needed to cook a meal, making it great for emergency situations.

 - Easy to clean and maintain